Fraser Valley Trade and Exhibition Centre

 The Fraser Valley Trade and Exhibition Centre or TRADEX is the second largest facility of its kind in Abbotsford, British Columbia, Canada.

-It is operated by the Tourism Abbotsford Society and hosts around 90 events every year.
-These events are run by independent companies or people (show managers) who are subject to TRADEX policies and procedures.
+Events are ran by independent companies or people (show managers) who are subject to TRADEX policies and procedures.
 The events vary in type and include consumer shows, trade shows, banquets, agricultural shows, special events, meetings, sporting events, outdoor events, weddings, product launches, film shoots, and ride and drives.

 The building has an H-shaped layout of two 60000 sqft halls which can be used independently or for a single large exhibition.
 It has nine hangar-style doors of varying sizes, the biggest of which allows the passage of objects as large as 90 ft wide and 19 ft high.

 The centre hosts the bulk of its events between September and May, during which time events are run almost every weekend.
 During the rest of the year, the centre hosts fewer events, mostly held outdoors.